 What is GECRB/Amazon?

-Hard inquiries on your credit report will typically only drop your credit score by a few points.
-However, if you have too many, especially in a short period of time, they can really start to add up and cause more significant damage to your credit score.
+A single hard inquiry on your credit report will typically cause your credit score to drop by a few points.
+However, if you accumulate too many hard inquiries within a short period of time, they can start to add up and cause more significant damage to your credit score.

 How long do hard inquiries stay on your credit report?

-Hard inquiries can remain on your credit report for up to two years.
-Each time an inquiry is made, it is recorded by one or all of the three major credit reporting agencies – Equifax, Experian, and TransUnion.
+Hard inquiries can stay on your credit report for up to two years.
+Each inquiry is recorded by one or all three major credit reporting agencies: Equifax, Experian, and TransUnion.
 The impact of hard inquiries on your credit score usually diminishes over time, with the most significant effect occurring during the first year.

 Can GECRB/Amazon be removed from my credit report?